Generic name: flucytosine [ floo-SYE-toe-seen ]

 Do not keep outdated medicine or medicine no longer needed.

-Precautions While Using flucytosine
+Precautions while using flucytosine

-flucytosine Side Effects
+Side Effects of flucytosine

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.